The structure of this MOOC is still under development. At the moment, the following modules are proposed

 Resources: Open Educational Resources

-Now that you are an expert on applying Open Science at each step of your Research Lifecycle, here are some basics on becoming a pro-active ambassador for open scholarship in any discipline.
+Now that you are an expert at applying Open Science at each step of your research lifecycle, here are some basics on becoming a pro-active ambassador for open scholarship in any discipline.
+This module will teach you how to effectively engage researchers and other stakeholders in scholarly communication with the various aspects of Open Science.

 Resources: Open Advocacy